sigmacomputing/sigmaquickstarts/site/sigmaguides/src/_imports/sample_import.md

 This content has been imported from another markdown file.
 An imported document is called a fragment.
-Fragments are great when you have common information across multiple sfguides.
+Fragments are great when you have common information across multiple sigmaguides.

 While you can embed things like images, videos, and surveys inside a fragment; you cannot define additional, top-level steps inside a fragment.